 Skin the Blanched Almonds to Make Almond Flour

 To make almond flour, you can add the soaked almonds to a pan of boiling water for about 30 seconds to blanch them.
-Or you can just pour the boiling hot water on into your bowl of almond and wait for a minute, before draining away the water.
+Or you can just pour the boiling hot water into your bowl of almonds and wait for a minute, before draining away the water.

 Both methods have the same effect – makes it extremely easy to remove the skin.
 Pressing on the fat end of the almond is an easy way to skin the almond as the almond just slides out at the other end.

-Though almond flour made with with skinless almonds is lighter in texture and more even coloured, I recommend making almond meal instead as these two can be used interchangeably in most recipes.
+Though almond flour made with skinless almonds is lighter in texture and more even-colored, I recommend making almond meal instead, as these two can be used interchangeably in most recipes.